jacobo/building_services/slides.md

 # One piece of data should have 1 authority

 .notes delegate to that authority when you need that information

-!SLIDE
-# Follow conventions.
-Break conventions.
-Establish conventions.

-.notes a of conventions I followed turned out to be mistakes: to_json, isolation testing.
-But I needed to build new conventions in their place: presenter, mock mode orchestrator.
-.notes we use HMAC for auth on all our services, all of the TF data is represented with model name to model attributes, with URLS outside the inner hash.
-Everything is JSON post body and JSON response.

 !SLIDE[bg=pictures/boardsonthebeach.jpg]
 ### Questions?